A bar of their own: Portland’s Sports Bra will only show women’s sports

 Then one day, Nguyen said her girlfriend Liz Leavens asked her: “You know how we always joke about The Sports Bra? ...
 Why don’t you do it?”

-Nguyen was skeptical: Would a women’s sports-only bar really help the community?
+Nguyen was skeptical: Would a women’s-sports-only bar really help the community?

 But then she and Leavens started talking about how important visibility is for women’s sports, Nguyen said: Having a bar packed full of people who come specifically to watch women’s sports could counter arguments that there isn’t any interest.
 Plus, the Sports Bra was exactly the kind of establishment she and her girlfriend would have loved to encounter as kids.
 A place where they could feel welcome and find community — and be inspired.